metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 ### ` decode(\%params) `

-This is a Perl wrapper to the `decode_xs()` so that user can specify only a minimal set of parameters and the will be filled in by defaults.
+This is a Perl wrapper to the `decode_xs()` and allows a user to specify only a minimal set of parameters with the rest to be filled in by defaults.

 Like [decode\_xs()](https://metacpan.org/pod/decode_xs%28%29), it returns undef on failure.
+Or an arrayref of two arrays.
+The `payloads` array and the `bounding-boxes` array.
+Each has a number of items equal to the QR codes detected.

-It returns an empty ARRAYref (i.e. a ref to an empty array) if no QR codes were found or decoded successfully.
+An ARRAYref of two empty arrays will be returned if no QR codes were found or decoded successfully.

 The ` params ` hashref: